-The Golden Rule of Leftovers
+The Golden Rule of Food Safety

-The 4-Step Sandwich Safety Checklist
+The 2026 4-Step Sandwich Safety Checklist

 Step 1: The Storage Audit

-• Consistent Chill: Was your refrigerator at a steady 4°C (40°F) or below?
+Consistent Chill: Was your refrigerator at a steady 4°C (40°F) or below?
 Temperature fluctuations accelerate bacterial growth.

-• Proper Sealing: Was it wrapped tightly in cling film, sealed in a sandwich freezer bag, or stored in an airtight container?
+Proper Sealing: Was it wrapped tightly in cling film, sealed in a freezer sandwich bag, or stored in an airtight container?
 Proper sealing prevents drying and cross-contamination.

 Step 2: The Sniff Test (Your First Line of Defense)